Cooking Over A Fire Outdoors

 #5 Gardening

-Knowing how to grow your own food is an essential pioneer skill.
-Whether you are growing fruits and vegetables in a big outback garden or on your patio, the more you can do for yourself, the better.
-Start with something simple like a tomato plant and just keep working on it.
+Knowing how to grow your food is an essential pioneer skill.
+Whether growing fruits and vegetables in a big outback garden or on your patio, the more you can do for yourself, the better.
+Start with something simple, like a tomato plant, and keep working on it.

 Related: How to Garden in Raised Gardening Beds